Chronic Illness and Mental Health: Recognizing and Treating Depression

-- Metabolic changes typical of those seen in people at risk for diabetes
+- Metabolic changes such as those seen in people at risk for diabetes

-It is not yet clear whether these changes, seen in depression, raise the risk of other medical illness.
-However, the negative impact of depression on mental health and everyday life is clear.
+There is some evidence that these changes, seen in depression, may raise the risk of other medical illnesses.
+It also is clear that depression has a negative effect on mental health and everyday life.

-Depression is treatable even when other illness is present.
+Depression is treatable even when another illness is present.

-Recovery from depression takes time, but treatment can improve the quality of life even if you have a medical illness.
-Treatments for depression include:
+Recovery from depression takes time, but treatment can improve your quality of life even if you have a medical illness.

 For More Information